Etanercept is an anti TNF which has been approved by NICE for AS.

-If you are going to have an operation please inform your doctor, as you may be advised to stop the etanercept temporarily before and after surgery.
+If you are going to have an operation please inform your doctor, as you are likely to be advised to stop the etanercept temporarily before and after surgery.

 Etanercept and fertility or pregnancy

-You should not breastfeed if you are on etanercept.
-The drug may pass into the breast milk and could be harmful to your baby.
+Breastfeeding is not recommended if you are on etanercept.
+The drug may pass into the breast milk and we don't know how this might affect your baby.

 Etanercept and travelling